What is a hysteroscopy?

 Risks and side effects

-A hysteroscopy is a very safe procedure with a low risk of complications.
-The most common side effects are discomfort (similar to period pain), feeling faint and bleeding.
-You should contact your GP or A&E if following the procedure you develop:
+A hysteroscopy is a safe procedure with a low risk of complications.
+The most common side effects are pain (like period pain for most, but some experience more severe pain – see above), feeling faint and bleeding.
+You should contact your GP or emergency department (A&E) if following the procedure if you develop:

 Before your hysteroscopy

-No preparation is needed before a hysteroscopy.
+No preparation is needed before an outpatient hysteroscopy.
 You can eat and drink normally before your procedure.
-You must take the usual tablets that you would use for pain relief (e.g. paracetamol) about an hour before your appointment time.
+It is advisable to take pain relief 1 hour before your appointment (as discussed above).

-If you are between the ages of 12 and 55 years old, you will be asked to provide a urine sample for a pregnancy test.
+If you are of childbearing age (up to 55-years-old), you will be asked to provide a urine sample for a pregnancy test (so please do not empty your bladder prior to your appointment).
 If there is any chance you may be pregnant, please tell a member of the team immediately.
 We will not be able to perform a hysteroscopy if you are pregnant.
 Please avoid unprotected sex (use a condom) between your last period and your appointment.

 Hysteroscopies can be performed during a period, however, please call for advice prior to your appointment on the contact number below.